Shipped from EU.

 Lexotanil (Bromazepam) Bromazepam is a benzodiazepine derivative drug, patented by Roche in 1963 and developed clinically in the 1970s.
 It has mainly an anti-anxiety agent with similar side effects to diazepam.

-You can buy Lexotanil (Bromazepam) 3mg tablets online without prescription (No RX).
+You can buy Lexotanil (Bromazepam) 3mg tablets online without a prescription (No RX).

 Lexotanil is an intermediate-acting tranquilizer, prescribed for the treatment of moderate to severe anxiety and panic disorders and for the short-term treatment of insomnia.
 Unlike the benzodiazepine alprazolam, it does not possess any antidepressant qualities.